 A patent is a grant by the government of a special right to exclude others from making, using or selling the patented invention for a limited period of time.
 You can think of a patent kind of like a fence, where your invention is your property and the patent can serve as a "fence" around that property to keep others out.

 - Design patents protect the ornamental appearance of an object and can be used to protect the aesthetic design of physical products and also can be used to protect the graphical user interface (UI/UX) aspects of software and mobile apps.

-Design patent applications protect the ornamental appearance of an object and can also be used to protect a computer software graphical user interface (GUI).
+Design patent applications protect the ornamental appearance of an object and can be used to protect the aesthetic aspects of an invention and can also be used to protect the visual aspects of software and mobile apps such as the graphical user interface (UI/UX) features.